letsfae/Fae-Backend/docs_us_en/protocol_users.md

 | birthday | string(YYYY-MM-DD) | birthday |
 | gender | string("male", "female") | gender |

-The format of user_name is: start with character and only the uppercase and lowercase letters, numbers and underscores are permitted, and the length should be 6-30.
+The format of user_name is: only the uppercase and lowercase letters, numbers and `_`/`-`/`.` are permitted, and the length should be 3-20, ignoring the case sensetivity (showing uppercase and lowercase are different, but AAA and aAa are the same user name).

 ### response

 Status: 201

-## log in :white_check_mark:
+## Log in :white_check_mark:

 `POST /authentication`